 It takes a systematic approach and ongoing monitoring to further improve the efficiency of the conversion funnel.
 Experts recommend running conversion rate audits and optimization cycles once every 6-12 months.
 Does it seem too often?
 Well, consider these arguments in favor of such a schedule:

-• You're keeping tabs on the site's key performance indicators: audits help to be perfectly aware of how it is going with your site's metrics, UX, and performance.
+- You're keeping tabs on the site's key performance indicators: audits help you be perfectly aware of how your site's metrics, UX, and performance are going.
+Once the information is collected, you can proceed to speed enhancement (that's where a may be useful for Magento store owners, for example).

 2. How to Perform CRO Audit?